bmatsuo/bmatsuo.github.io/_posts/2014-07-22-http-timeouts-in-go.markdown

 ###Takeaways

-While not directly apparent there is a rich facility for managing the [http.Client](http://godoc.org/net/http) within the standard library (it's not only in this case; trust me).
+While not directly apparent there is a rich facility for managing the [http.Client](http://godoc.org/net/http) within the standard library.
 The package's design exemplifies the philosophy that simple, general purpose types and functions should be specialized for unique situations encountered everyday.
-The result is a highly flexible HTTP client that utilizes strict types and scales from the simplest use case to edge case (at least in this modern with with fast, 'enterprise', 'cloud' APIs &ast;puke&ast;).
+The result is a highly flexible HTTP client that, utilizing interfaces, scales from the simplest use case to edge cases.

 ###And here's the package that wraps it all up